Closed beta · 139 teams already in

 One platform.
 Every domain that needs structured argument.

 MAD Studio is the only platform on the web that delivers peer-reviewed multi-agent debate as a daily-driver tool.
+Where AutoGen, CrewAI, and LangGraph give you a graph of agents, MAD Studio gives you a verdict — built on M-MAD scoring and the Bullshit Index.
 From war rooms to lab notebooks to weekend curiosity — the same engine, the same rigor.

 Political Campaigns